Where it all started

 In this period the commercial circuses were a closed world to most outsiders and did not provide any access to training.
 Throughout the early 1980s there were calls for there to be a permanent full-time circus school in Britain and in 1985, an entrepreneur called Richard Ward provided an answer.
 Ward had experience in building restoration and an interest in juggling.
 He’d identified a suitable building in St Paul’s, Bristol, in which such a school could exist and he invited Franki Anderson of Kaboodle to put together a course and a team of teachers.
-Circomedia co-founder Bim Mason, who had worked with Anderson in the late seventies and who’d completed a two-year course at Lecoq’s school, was invited in May 1986 to teach mask, mime and acrobatics.
-A local juggling teacher (and founder of Butterfingers) Nicky Bee was also invited, as were Guy Dartnell and John Lee who taught theatre, improvisation and clown.
-Visiting teachers included Barry Grantham and Olly Crick who both taught Commedia dell Arte, Jonathon Graham who taught acrobatics and Sue Broadway who taught trapeze.
+Circomedia co-founder Bim Mason, who had worked with Anderson in the late 1970s and completed a two-year course at Lecoq’s school, was invited in May 1986 to teach mask, mime, and acrobatics.
+A local juggling teacher (and founder of Butterfingers), Nicky Bee was also invited, as were Guy Dartnell and John Lee who taught theatre, improvisation, and clown.
+Visiting teachers included Barry Grantham and Olly Crick who both taught Commedia dell Arte, Jonathon Graham who taught acrobatics, and Sue Broadway who taught trapeze.
 In the early years, Anderson taught tightwire as well as the Fool classes.

 The staff and students of Fool Time shared an ideology that stood in opposition to and challenged the mainstream political and social consensuses of the day.
 This radical perspective extended to mainstream circus, which was vilified for its use of animals.
-The shared sense of ideology and purpose was enhanced by the intense sense of togetherness resulting from the Fool training, which in some cases bordered on personal therapy as individuals confrunted their fears and were challenged to break free of artificial identities.
+The shared sense of ideology and purpose was enhanced by the intense sense of togetherness resulting from the Fool training, which in some cases bordered on personal therapy as individuals confronted their fears and were challenged to break free of artificial identities.
 Further bonding was enabled by weekly sessions in group devising and presentations, something Circomedia retains to this day.
 This method was derived from Lecoq’s emphasis on the performer as a creator of their own work.
 At Circomedia we hold on to this approach to artist development.
 Like Lecoq, we aim not just to give students what they need for the existing artistic environment but to equip them to create their own blend of circus and theatre for the future.
-This means taking some leadership in establishing artistic criteria and laying down principals but also encouraging students to challenge, think for themselves and take their own initiatives; to find their own way rather than being moulded into fodder for the big commercial companies which, in any case, are looking for originality as much as high skill.
+This means taking some leadership in establishing artistic criteria and laying down principles but also encouraging students to challenge, think for themselves and take their own initiatives; to find their own way rather than being moulded into fodder for the big commercial companies which, in any case, are looking for originality as much as high skill.